netdata/netdata/packaging/installer/methods/source.md

 in the source tree to be used.

 ### Netdata cloud

-!!!
-Note for reviewers: libmosquitto and libwebsockets are obsolete.
-Please ensure to add information about other possible dependencies, if any.

 #### JSON-C

 Netdata requires the use of JSON-C for JSON parsing when using Netdata